Quantum Circuit Optimization by Graph Coloring: Reduction from gate ordering to graph coloring

 Now we prove the claim.
 It has already been shown that Algorithm\;\ref{alg:graph_to_circuit} satisfies the property $\forall b \in B_{\cal V}:$ $m_{\rm color}(b) \ge m_{\rm depth}(\mathsf{ToCircuit}(b))$ as in Remark\;\ref{remark:prop_Algo2}.
 The function $g$ in Claim\;\ref{cla:functions} is given below.
 Let us handle a coloring function $c$ as a table and fill its entry $c_i$ one by one so that at the end of the algorithm we have $c(v_i) = c_i$ for all $i\in \{1,\ldots,|V|\}$.

-Suppose a circuit $\v v$ is an input to $\mathsf{ToColoredGraph}$.
+Let $\v v$ be an input to $\mathsf{ToColoredGraph}$.
 Recall that the vertices are gates.
 Algorithm~\ref{alg:circuit_to_graph} sequentially identifies the parallelizable gates (vertices), and those vertices are identically colored in Line 7.
 Whenever a new color is introduced in Line 10, $d$ is also increased by 1.
 Since $d$ is increased only when $v_j$ is non-parallelizable with any of $v_i,\ldots,v_{j-1}$ (deducible from Line 6), the final value of $d$ at the end is equal to the depth of the circuit.
 Therefore, we see that $\forall \v a \in A_{\cal V}$, $m_{\rm depth}(\v a) = m_{\rm color}(\mathsf{ToColoredGraph}(\v a))$.
 Time complexity of Algorithm\;\ref{alg:circuit_to_graph} is $O(n^{2})$.

 We have shown that Claim\;\ref{cla:functions} does hold, thereby completing the reduction from gate ordering to graph coloring.
 A reduction for the opposite direction, from graph coloring to gate ordering, is less important as the main purpose of this work is to suggest a strategy for circuit optimization.
 Therefore we leave the opposite reduction in Appendix~\ref{sec:reduction-other-way}.